Dante383/siemens-simk43-decrypt/README.md

 	15  -  7

 In hardware variant 5WY19, there's a NXP 74HCT574D chip on the PCB responsible for unscrambling the data.

+For more information about SIMK41/SIMK43 ECUs, visit https://opengk.org